 AMP Health Management Partners are mid-career, private-sector professionals placed within national Ministries of Health.
-Each Management Partner works closely with a country's community health or EPI team to strengthen leadership and management practices and drive systemic change.
+Each Management Partner works closely with the specific programs or departments relevant to Primary Health Care, to improve their leadership and management capabilities and drive systemic change.

-Management Partners have an entrepreneurial spirit as well as a passionate interest in – and commitment to – improving health outcomes in low-and-middle-income countries.
+Management Partners have an entrepreneurial spirit as well as a passionate interest in – and commitment to – building strong trust-based relationships with Ministry counterparts to improve health systems.
 Each Management Partner serves for at least two years, with specific work determined in collaboration with the Ministry of Health in which they are placed.

-Nidhi Singh - Malawi Ministry of Health, EPI
+Nidhi Singh - Management Partner Malawi Ministry of Health, EPI

 Nidhi has over five years of experience within the healthcare sector, she holds a Master's degree in International Healthcare Management, Economics and Policy from SDA Bocconi Milan, Italy.
 Her previous experience encompasses roles in change management, business development and relationship management within the health insurance and financing sector in Nigeria.
 In 2007, she founded a company that facilitated end to end medical and travel logistics for patients seeking medical care off the shores of Nigeria.